spawnmarvel/quickguides/security/README.md

 https://learn.microsoft.com/en-us/azure/developer/java/migration/migrate-websphere-to-azure-vm-manually

-# How to build a :church:dmz server in Azure
+# How to build a :bridge_at_night:dmz server in Azure

 In general a web-server running in Azure could be protect with an Azure Application Gateway with WAF: